mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 **GET methods:**
 > ## '/api/reservations'
 > * Takes in no parameters.
-> * It outputs status code 200 and a message from the /api/reservations route root.

-> ## '/api/reservations/all'
-> * Takes in no parameters.
-> * Returns all reservations and their details in an array of objects.
+> * Returns all reservations (with partial customer and res_room info) in an array of reservation objects.
+> * Each res_room on a reservation is returned on its own row.
 ```
-// sample response from the '/api/reservations/all' GET route
+// sample response from this route
 [
     {
         "reservation_id": 1001,